-Intelligence Cash Planning and Analysis (ICP&A) is a dynamic dashboard with actionable INSIGHTS to analyze a company's financial HEALTH through data maturity mathematical MODELING of receivables and payments networks to support a company's most critical business DECISIONS
+Intelligence Cash Planning and Analysis (ICP&A) is a dynamic dashboard with actionable insight to analyze a company's future financial health through data maturity mathematical modeling of receivables and payments networks to support a company's most critical business decisions.

 To create a solid cash flow model, we need a deep understanding of: